ndrean/binyJS/Readme.md

 })
 ```

 - [key] As a convention, Biny uses the attribute `key` in the HTML string when you render a collection: you need to declare `key="${id}"` if your data uses "id" as unique identifier.
-Note that the " are important for the querySelectors.
+Note that the "is important for the querySelectors.
 Use it in your _selectors_.

 ```js
 const TodoItem = ({ id, label }) =>